US-China tensions: how vulnerable is the Australian economy? - in conversation with John Edwards

 As tensions in the US-China relationship roil global currents, how much does Australia stand to lose or gain?
 How is Australia positioned to respond?

-The Australia-China Relations Institute at the University of Technology Sydney (UTS:ACRI) is pleased to host Dr John Edwards, former Reserve Bank of Australia board member, HSBC chief economist and senior economics adviser to Prime Minister Paul Keating, to provide an analysis of developments in the US-China relationship and their implications for Australia, as well as an assessment of where the dispute might be headed.
+The Australia-China Relations Institute at the University of Technology Sydney (UTS:ACRI) was pleased to host Dr John Edwards, former Reserve Bank of Australia board member, HSBC chief economist and senior economics adviser to Prime Minister Paul Keating, who provided an analysis of developments in the US-China relationship and their implications for Australia, as well as an assessment of where the dispute might be headed.

 Time: 6.00pm - 7.30pm

 About the speaker: